Miguel2604/Spike-Escape-An-Atari-2600-Game-/README.md

 3. Search for "Atari Dev Studio" in the Extensions Marketplace.
 4. Install the "Atari Dev Studio" extension.
 5. Once installed, open the game file in VSCode.
+6. Select the .bas file
-6. Press `F5` or click on the rocketship icon in the bottom toolbar to launch the game.
+7. Press `F5` or click on the rocketship icon in the bottom toolbar to launch the game.

 ## How to Run the Game Using Stella (Atari 2600 Emulator)